 - As with all cruise bookings, we recommend booking a changeable and refundable flight ticket.
 Just in case!
 Cruise lines can change their itineraries or cancel sailings; you may need to amend your flight ticket accordingly.

 Check the terms and conditions that apply to your flight ticket before you purchase.
 Remember that tickets offering the lowest price can often be inflexible.
 Avoid tickets that are non-refundable and non-changeable.

 Transport: Tips for arrival transfer from airport to hotel

-If your flight arrives in the middle of the night, you will need to book that night accommodation too so that you have a room to check into directly upon arrival.
+If your flight arrives in the middle of the night, you will need to book that night’s accommodation too so that you have a room to check into directly upon arrival.
 Just inform your hotel of your estimated check-in time.
-This will avoid your room be released if they think that you are not going to show up.
+This will prevent your room from being released if they think you will not show up.

 You will most likely be jet-lagged when you arrive.
-Each of the hotels we recommend offer transfer service from the airport to your hotel (for a fee).
+Each of the hotels we recommend offers a transfer service from the airport to your hotel (for a fee).